Causes, Effects and Solutions to Water Scarcity (Water Deficit)

-Water scarcity involves water crisis, water shortage, water deficit or water stress.
-Water scarcity can be due to physical water scarcity and economic water scarcity.
+Water scarcity involves water crisis, water shortage, water deficit, or water stress.
+Water scarcity can be categorized as either;

 Physical water scarcity refers to a situation where natural water resources are unable to meet a region’s demand, while economic water scarcity is a result of poor water management resources.

-There are millions of people all over the world who don’t have access to water, or, if they do, that water cannot be used.
-About 70% of the Earth’s surface is covered with water, and 3% of it is actually freshwater that is fit for human consumption.
-Around two-thirds of that is tucked in frozen glaciers and unavailable for our use.
+There are millions of people all over the world who don’t have access to water, or if they do, that water cannot be used.
+About 71% of the earth’s surface is covered with water, and 3% of it is actually freshwater that is fit for human consumption.
+And unfortunately, over two-thirds of the 3% is tucked in frozen glaciers and unavailable for our use.

 Clean drinking water is scarce, and there are millions of people across the globe who spend their entire day searching for it.
-Yet, people who have access to safe, clean drinking water take it for granted and don’t use it wisely.
+Yet, people with access to safe, clean drinking water take it for granted and don’t use it wisely.

 According to WWF, some 1.1 billion people worldwide lack access to water, and a total of 2.7 billion find water scarcity for at least one month of the year.